NushaMBZ/aide-memoire/Level 4/AGM4367/N Unit-02 S-12.md

 Economic instruments can be effective in addressing externalities because they work with the market rather than against it.
 They can also be more efficient than other policy tools, such as regulations, because they allow the market to find the most cost-effective way to achieve the desired outcome.

 ### Command-and-control (CAC)
+#Q
+Command and control :: is a type of government policy that is used to <mark style="background: #FF5582A6;">regulate the behavior of businesses and individuals.</mark>
+#/Q

-These are a type of government policy that is used to <mark style="background: #FF5582A6;">regulate the behavior of businesses and individuals.</mark> CAC measures are typically used to address negative externalities, which are costs or benefits that are not reflected in the price of a good or service.
+CAC measures are typically used to <mark style="background: #FF5582A6;">address negative externalities, which are costs or benefits that are not reflected in the price of a good or service.</mark>

 > [!example]
 A CAC measure could be a regulation that limits the amount of pollution that a factory can emit.
 This regulation would force the factory to reduce its pollution, even if it would be more profitable for the factory to pollute.